mcorino/wxRuby3/lib/wx/doc/extra/14_config.md

 * In case of value entries shared with wxWidgets framework code (like for example entries save by the persistence framework; see [here](15_persistence.md)) value types should be restricted to those supported by the wxWidget platform specific classes and correspond to what the framework code expects.
-* In case of the need to save/restore the configuration data using a mechanism that imposes type restrictions these should be applied.
+* In case of the need to save/restore the configuration data to/from persistent storage which imposes type restrictions these should be applied.

 With {Wx::Config} it would be perfectly alright to store arrays or any kind of arbitrary object (only be aware that `Hash`